willymcallister/willymcallister.github.io/_articles/node-voltage.md

 ### Supernode

-This pair of floating but highly constrained nodes is often called a *supernode*.
-I could have used that term and come up with some rule for what to do.
+This pair of constrained floating nodes is called a *supernode*.
+I could have used that term and come up with some rules for what to do.
 Instead, we resorted to our creativity to work through the puzzle.
-Some textbooks add an exception and extra steps to the Node Voltage Method to account for a supernode.
-But I like to keep the steps simple and allow myself to mess around and come up with an extra constraint when needed.
+Some textbooks add extra steps to the Node Voltage Method to account for a supernode.
+But I like to keep the steps simple and allow myself to mess around and come up with an extra constraint equation when needed.

 ## Summary
 {: .no_toc :}